How to Spend the Perfect 4 Days in Savannah, Georgia

 Traveling to Savannah from NYC

-Traveling to Savannah from NYC is less than 3 hours flying direct so it is perfect for a quick extended weekend getaway.
-This trip was late in the summer, but I think the best time to travel to Savannah is in the fall since the weather is comfortable.
+Flying direct to Savannah from NYC takes less than three hours, making it a perfect long weekend getaway.
+I traveled late in the summer, but the best time to visit Savannah is in the fall when the weather is comfortable.

-Depending on the season, you can purchase round-trip flights for under $100.
+You can find round-trip flights for under $100, depending on the season.
 I booked my flight to Savannah from NYC a little over a month in advance using 13500 Delta SkyMiles and paid $11.20 in fees.

-Savannah is also a popular beach destination for travelers going to Tybee Island or Hilton Head Island which is in South Carolina.
-Expect costs for flights in the summer to be higher than in the spring or fall.
+Savannah is also a popular starting point for a road trip to Tybee Island or Hilton Head Island in South Carolina.
+Summer flights can be pricier than spring or fall flights, so plan accordingly.

 Where to Stay in Savannah

-The Andaz Savannah also has a bar and restaurant on-site for breakfast, lunch, and dinner and social spaces for guests.
-After eating my way around the Historic District, I took advantage of the pool on the terrace to relax.
+The Andaz Savannah also has a bar and restaurant on-site for breakfast, lunch, and dinner, as well as social spaces for guests.

 Getting around Savannah